svetameanssun/ft_irc/parcer_manual.md

+**-------A WORD ABOUT COMMAND DISPATCHER-------** </br>
+The AParcerResult * _parcerResult is an attribute of the class CommandDispatcher.</br>
+This class checks whether the input command is valid, and launches a parcing process</br>
-AParcerResult *result is a variable that will keep the address of</br>
+depending on the command that entered, and fills AParcerResult *result variable with the address</br>
-the object of a class derived from AParcerResult.</br>
+of the object of a class derived from AParcerResult.</br>

 Every derived class has similar content, but as far as all commands are different,</br>
 the attributes and methods of classes also differ, and should be implemented</br>